Mr-Redsg/.github/README.md

 # Hello, GameJolt
-this is a Gamejolt bot that
+this is a Gamejolt chatbot!

+# Name history
+Mr Redsg (prototype)